- WHAT ARE LICE?

 - WHAT ELSE SHOULD BE DONE IN THE CLASSROOM TO GET RID OF LICE?

 The need for delousing measures in a school depend largely on the age of the students and the layout of the classroom.
 As in the home, vacuuming carpeting and/or sleeping mats can help.
 Mats with vinyl or other non-fabric coverings can be cleaned with hot, soapy water.
 Clothing or personal items (such as those described in question 17) that students have left in a closet, storage area or desk should be removed and deloused.
 Application of insecticides in the classroom is not necessary and is strongly discouraged.
+If there's a concern about school buses, the seats and headrests can be cleaned with ordinary upholstery cleaner or other appropriate cleaner.

 Publication date: June 13, 1998